An Australian Tiger!

 Tiger quolls are the largest of the quoll species.
-They have a light brown coat which is covered in white spots.
+They have a light or rusty brown coat which is covered in white spots.
+These spots tend to be less defined in adult individuals.
 Only this variety of quoll has a spotted tail along with the spotted body.
 Their underside is a grey or creamy white.

 As roads make a good place to scavenge for road kill quolls are regularly implicated in motor collisions.

 Quolls hunt mostly arboreal animals including going out to find possums and birds at night.
 To catch the prey they pin the animal and bite the skull or neck.

 On the basis of weight the tiger quoll has the world's second strongest bite force.

 Where do you the find the Tiger Quoll?